-Myelomeningocele is a complex chronic condition which requires lifetime care coordination.
+Myelomeningocele (MMC) is a complex chronic condition which requires lifetime care coordination.
 The myelomeningocele sequence includes the open neural tube defect (ONTD), hydrocephalus, and equinovarus deformities.
 The NCCC goal of care is to optimize the outcome for the infant.
 Care needs will vary according to the level of the lesion as well as the timing of the repair.
-Some prenatally identified patients will undergo in-utero repair of the lesion.
+Some patients identified prenatally will undergo in-utero repair of the lesion.
 The goal of fetal surgery is to decrease the risk of subsequent hydrocephalus that would require ventriculo-peritoneal (VP) shunt placement.
-Some patients identified prenatally will have consulted with Pediatric Neurosurgery (Drs.
-Elton/Quinsey), Pediatric Urology (Dr. Ross), Neonatology, and Physical Medicine and Rehabilitation (Pediatric Rehabilitation Medicine Attending) prior to delivery.
-Since 90-95% of infants with MMC have neurogenic bladder and renal damage which can begin within the first six months of life; this contributes significantly to their morbidity, and an aggressive urological approach is suggested.
+Some patients identified prenatally will have consulted with Pediatric Neurosurgery, Pediatric Urology, Neonatology, and Physical Medicine and Rehabilitation prior to delivery.
+Since 90-95% of infants with MMC have neurogenic bladder and renal damage which can begin within the first six months of life; this contributes significantly to their morbidity, and an aggressive urological approach is suggested.2